We can’t wait to be back with you doing what we love best over the August Bank Holiday weekend.

-Before we tell you more about what to expect this summer, we want to explain why we’re making changes despite the very positive signs about life being expected to return to ‘normal’ in June.
-We know this isn’t guaranteed and big events like ours may still need some special measures in place.
-And we know that not everyone may be comfortable with the traditional format of the festival this year.
+Before we tell you more about what to expect this summer, we want to explain why we made changes despite the very positive signs about life being expected to return to ‘normal’ by the time of the festival.
+We know this wasn’t guaranteed and we also know that not everyone may be comfortable with the traditional format of the festival this year.

 We also have to book our infrastructure and plan our programme way in advance so that’s meant some changes so the festival can take place this year.
 You can read all about the changes below.